XintongHao/MEAN-Stack-Application/HW1/README.md

 ### POST Method

 To test this route, open **Postman**, select `POST` as the method, then click the `Body` tab.
 Type the pair of key and value in `x-www-form-urlencoded`.
-The available keys are "name" and "method".
-You can enter any value you want to get the response.
+For example, you can type keys "name" and "method", and enter any value you want to get the response.

 For example: